MV Nelson Star (1942): Description

-The ship was built in Belfast by Harland and Wolff Ltd as yard number 1125.
+The ship was built in Belfast by Harland & Wolff Ltd as yard number 1125.
 She was a refrigerated cargo liner.
 She was launched on 25 August 1942 and completed in January 1943.

 The ship was 431.4 ft long, with a beam of 57.3 ft and a depth of 33.6 ft.
 She had a GRT of 7,365 and a NRT of 5,135.

 She was propelled by a four-stroke single-acting marine Diesel engine, which had six cylinders 29+1/8 in diameter by 50+1/16 in stroke.
 The engine was built by Harland and Wolff but was a Burmeister & Wain design from Denmark.

 History

 Empire Castle was built for the MoWT, who appointed Federal Steam Navigation Co Ltd to manage her.
 She was allocated the UK official number 168520.
 The Call sign BFDM were allocated and her port of registry was Belfast.

 Empire Castle was a member of a number of convoys in the Second World War.